processone/docs.ejabberd.im/content/developer/ejabberd-api/oauth.md

 summarizing what is the app requiring the token and the scope / rights that are going to be granted.

-The user can then put his login and password to confirm that he accepts granting delegating rights and confirms the token generation.
+The user can then put their login and password to confirm that they accept granting delegating rights and confirm the token generation.
 If the provided credentials are valid, the browser or webview will redirect the user to the redirect_uri, to actually let ejabberd pass the token to the app that requested it.
 It can be either a Web app or